When Divorcing A Narcissist

 When divorcing who should file first

 If you’re having a family conflict or dispute, the chances are that your spouse has the upper hand.
 You might be tempted to cave in under duress and run to family law attorneys, who can be very expensive and who typically represent only one side in a dispute.
+This is usually the case when dealing with a narcissist.

 However, mediation is an alternative that is worth exploring.
 Mediation involves several people working together to resolve disagreements about issues that include children, finances, communication, and parenting.
 They might help you end a child custody battle, negotiate how your ex and you split your joint assets, and even learn ways to bring your family closer together again.
+Communication in a neutral setting with an unbiased mediator can help you communicate with a narcissist.

 It is also not uncommon for divorcing couples to move beyond the need to defend against the other spouse’s claims and may instead realize that the question of who to file first isn’t as important as the fact that they are trying to find common ground.
 Often, the person who wants to avoid a trial may feel that it would be easier to agree without going to court.
 However, their spouse may be determined to fight back at every turn and won’t relent.